poornachandrakashi/Betafront-Technology-Assignment/README.md

 The project involves loading Pokémon data from a CSV file downloaded from Kaggle dataset, running a simulation of battles based on Pokémon types and attack values, and returning results via API endpoints.

+## Challenges Faced in the Problem Statement

+1. **Spelling Mistake Verification**:
+   Faced a challenge in verifying the spelling mistake criteria for Pokémon names as outlined in the document.
+I had to conduct research and combine two different approaches to achieve the solution effectively.

+2. **Mock Data Initialization**:
+   Initializing mock data was somewhat tricky, as it led to issues when running the route test cases.
+Careful adjustments were required to ensure the tests ran successfully.

+3. **Asynchronous Implementation**:
+   When implementing asynchronous functionality, I considered two approaches:
+   - Celery with Redis
+   - Using threading

+   However, I opted to use FastAPI's built-in asynchronous mechanism for a simpler and more efficient implementation.

 ## Low Level Design
 ```
 Client